antonfdiaz/legacyProxy/README.md

 - Port: `8080`
 - Authentication: OFF

-Then open Safari and go to `mitm.it` and install the iOS certificate.
+Then open Safari, go to `mitm.it` and install the iOS certificate.

 That's it!
 You can now use Google, Reddit, GitHub and more on your old iDevice!